awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-athena-workgroup-customercontentencryptionconfiguration.md

 # AWS::Athena::WorkGroup CustomerContentEncryptionConfiguration<a name="aws-properties-athena-workgroup-customercontentencryptionconfiguration"></a>

 Specifies the KMS key that is used to encrypt the user's data stores in Athena\.
+This setting does not apply to Athena SQL workgroups\.

 ## Syntax<a name="aws-properties-athena-workgroup-customercontentencryptionconfiguration-syntax"></a>